Drewsey, Oregon: Education

 Drewsey Elementary School, of Drewsey School District 13, is in Drewsey.
 It serves children in kindergarten through grade 8.
-In 1985, the enrollment was 20.
-That year, Drewsey elementary used commodity foods as its main foodservice.
-The foods chosen by the school differed from foods served in urban areas at the time, as ranching communities in Oregon had emphasis on food like casseroles as well as roasted and stewed dishes.
-The school, prior to 1985 had made daily snacks, and in 1985 served desserts and used peanuts as an occasional snack.

 Pine Creek Elementary School, of Pine Creek School District 5, also has a Drewsy postal address.
 In 1969 Pine Creek Elementary had 8 students.
 In 1985, Pine Creek students heated lunches brought from their residences in the school microwave, instead of having school-served lunches.

 High school students are zoned to Crane Union High School, of Harney County Union High School District 1J.
+In 1967, there were some Drewsey area parents who preferred sending their children to Burns Union High School instead of Crane Union, and had favored for the HSD 1J to be merged into the Burns Union High School District.
+As of 1987, Drewsey-area students going to Burns High live in Burns during the school week.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.